top of page

 What Is Allegory?

 An allegory is a literary device in which characters, events, and details symbolically represent abstract ideas, moral concepts, or philosophical themes.
+They are arguably the oldest form of literature.
+Cultures across several countries continents and centuries apart have stories or tales that teach a moral lesson using a tale.

 Why do writers use allegory?

 Writers use allegory for several reasons, primarily to explore abstract themes in a more engaging and relatable way.
 However, the main point of using allegory is to teach a moral or philosophical lesson.
+In modern literature, there are numerous examples of writers taking the allegorical tale and embellishing it to create great literature.

 Let's take a look at the ways writers use allegory: